 - Follow Onlinejobs.ph on Facebook.
 We feature some of the best jobs on our database there.
 Plus tips to help you find a job or how to be great at your online job.

 - Visit the Onlinejobs.ph database everyday.

 This isn’t just luck.
-A lot of employers do actively search through our jobseeker to offer positions with the right set of skills.
+A lot of employers do actively search through our jobseeker database to offer positions with the right set of skills.
 And once they find the right person, either they invite the person to apply or offer a job outright.
 This usually happens when the jobseeker has exactly the right set of skills or he/she has skills that are in high demand (like programming or design).

-We have over 150,000 jobseekers in our database.
+But some people think this is the norm at Onlinejobs.ph.
+So, they just set up their jobseeker profile and wait forever to get picked.
+We have over 1 million jobseekers in our database and with hundreds of sign ups every day.
 Realistically, not everyone is going to get a job offer as soon as they sign up.
-But that doesn’t mean that job because you didn’t get an offer a few days after you’ve created a jobseeker profile you can get a job right away.
+But that doesn’t mean that job is unattainable because you didn’t get an offer right away after you’ve created your jobseeker profile.

-Take our jobseeker tests; they’re free and can make your profile ore attractive.
-Good profiles often rank higher on search results, increasing you chances of getting hired.
+Take our jobseeker tests; they’re free and can make your profile more attractive.
+Good profiles often rank higher on search results, increasing your chances of getting hired.